Size expectations Puppy development Teacup myth

 How big should an adult Yorkie be?

-There is a general breed range, but individuals vary.
+The breed standard describes a weight of up to roughly 3.2 kg, but many healthy South African Yorkies are larger.
 The more useful question is whether your Yorkie is healthy, well-conditioned, and developing normally for its age and history.

 Should I worry if my Yorkie is smaller than an online chart?